glennklockwood/limelead/content/pages/personal/about.md

 Here's a biosketch as of January 2026:

-> Glenn K. Lockwood is a Principal Technical Strategist at VAST Data, where he
+> Glenn K. Lockwood is the Principal Technical Strategist at VAST Data, where he
-> helps teams building HPC and AI infrastructure reason about system
-> architecture, data paths, and performance at scale.
-His focus is translating
-> the mechanics of AI training and inference into practical guidance for
+> focuses on the relationship between AI workload mechanics and infrastructure
-> extreme-scale design and operations.
-Previously, he worked on large-scale
-> supercomputing platforms at Microsoft Azure and NERSC, including Azure
+> architecture at scale.
+He has designed and operated some of the world's
+> largest computing systems across multiple contexts: at Microsoft Azure, he
+> contributed to GPU cluster architecture and reliability engineering for
-> systems used to train leading large language models and a 30+ PB all-NVMe
+> systems used to train some of the world's leading frontier language models,
+> and at the National Energy Research Scientific Computing Center (NERSC), he
+> led the design of hundreds of petabytes of data infrastructure ranging from
+> early production all-NVMe Lustre file systems to deep tape archives.
+His
+> work has spanned both on-premises supercomputers and cloud-scale
+> infrastructure, giving him perspective on the evolution of extreme-scale
-> Lustre file system for Perlmutter.
-He holds a Ph.D. in Materials Science
+> computing across public and private sectors.
+He holds a Ph.D. in Materials
-> from Rutgers University.
+> Science from Rutgers University.

 ### Research statement